Puppo/hashnode-buckup/clogtb3j1000209mjhmnfaefs.md

 For example, to make a property read-only, you can set its `writable` attribute to `false`.
 Or if you want to hide a property from enumeration, just set the `enumerable` attribute to `false`.
 It’s like tailoring your object properties to fit your exact needs, almost as if you’re crafting a bespoke suit!

-## **Object Descriptors in Practice**
+## **Object** Property **Descriptors in Practice**

-It's time to get our hands dirty and jump into the practical aspects of using Object Descriptors in JavaScript.
+It's time to get our hands dirty and jump into the practical aspects of using Object Property Descriptors in JavaScript.

 #### 1️⃣ Accessing Descriptors with `Object.getOwnPropertyDescriptor()`